 Job Search Help.
 Some employee relocation packages include job search assistance for your spouse or partner.

 Transportation.
-Companies may reimburse travel expenses to employees who have to move to their new location via train, automobile, or airplane.
+Companies may reimburse travel expenses to get to your new home.

 Temporary Housing.
 The cost of temporary furnished rental housing or a hotel for a certain period of time is often provided.
 Rent and utility fees are typically included for rental housing.